 “I learned about how much we damage our environment and the carbon footprint we have from consuming beef, poultry, and other meat-based products.”

 “I learned that plastic water bottles aren’t biodegradable … they release toxins which pollute soil and water and harm us.”

-The Essential Fluencies offer more opportunity for formative feedback and learning differentiation.
+- The Future Fluencies offer more opportunities for formative feedback and learning differentiation.

 - The Fluencies processes allow teachers to connect content topics to students’ personal interests and increase student engagement.